 – Some spice blends such as Garam Masala, Curry blends, Chinese five spice and steak seasoning

-Note: During the early stages of your new diet, you may experience symptoms such as fatigue, headaches or body aches, which may occur because your body is detoxifying.
+During the early stages of a new diet, you may experience symptoms such as fatigue, headaches or body aches, which may occur because your body is detoxifying.
 However, if you are unsure about a symptom at any time, check immediately with your medical or health care professional.